geiszla/BoxHero/README.md

 * server.bundle.js

    The generated server file.
-Runs first when the server is started (by "npm start" command).
+Runs first when the server is started (by "yarn start" command).

 * server.js